Private finance initiative: Implementation

 Despite being so critical of PFI while in opposition and promising reform, once in power George Osborne progressed 61 PFI schemes worth a total of £6.9bn in his first year as Chancellor.
 According to Mark Hellowell from the University of Edinburgh:

 The high cost of PFI deals is a major issue, with advocates for renegotiating PFI deals in the face of reduced public sector budgets, or even for refusing to pay PFI charges on the grounds that they are a form of odious debt.
 Critics such as Peter Dixon argue that PFI is fundamentally the wrong model for infrastructure investment, saying that public sector funding is the way forward.

-In November 2010 the UK government released spending figures showing that the current total payment obligation for PFI contracts in the UK is £267 billion.
-Also, research has shown that in 2009 the Treasury failed to negotiate decent PFI deals with publicly owned banks, resulting in £1bn of unnecessary costs.
+In November 2010 the UK government released spending figures showing that the current total payment obligation for PFI contracts in the UK was £267 billion.
+Research has also shown that in 2009 the Treasury failed to negotiate decent PFI deals with publicly owned banks, resulting in £1bn of unnecessary costs.
 This failure is particularly grave given the coalition's own admission in their national infrastructure plan that a 1% reduction in the cost of capital for infrastructure investment could save the taxpayer £5bn a year.

+The Department for Environment, Food and Rural Affairs (DEFRA) withdrew funding support from seven waste management PFI projects as a result of the 2010 Spending Review, directing the cuts to those projects where least progress had been made with contract procurement and obtaining planning permission.

 In February 2011 the Treasury announced a project to examine the £835m Queen's Hospital PFI deal.
 Once savings and efficiencies are identified, the hope - as yet unproven - is that the PFI consortium can be persuaded to modify its contract.
 The same process could potentially be applied across a range of PFI projects.

 PF2

-In December 2012 HM Treasury published a White Paper outlining the results of a review of the PFI and proposals for change.
+In December, 2012 the Treasury published a White Paper outlining the results of a review of the PFI and proposals for change.
 These aimed to: